AlexP-Coding/QuizzesTutorFeatures/README.md

 Work was done in a software development team of 6, according to Agile practices.

 This team was split into subgroups of 2, each one responsible for one feature.
+My subgroup worked in the PRI feature - Failed Answers (Perguntas de Resposta Incorreta) .

 Feature implementation involved 3 stages:
 1. Implementation of: